platformsh/platformsh-docs/src/development/cli.md

     --depth          --help           --identity-file  --project        --verbose        --yes
 ```

+> **note**
-* Your system must include the `bash-completion` package or equivalent.
+> Your system must include the `bash-completion` package or equivalent.
 This is not available by default on OSX, but can be installed via `brew`.
 Check your home directory and ensure that the file `~/.platformsh/autocompletion.sh` is being included by your shell. `platform self:install` will attempt a reinstall of this utility if it's needed.

 ## Installing the CLI on Windows 10